F.C. Tucker Company

 F.C.
 Tucker Company (or simply F.C.
 Tucker) is a real estate company based in Indianapolis, Indiana.
-It is the state's largest independent real estate firm by sales revenue with 45 sales offices in Indiana and Kentucky (as of 2010).
+It is the state's largest independent real estate firm with 45 sales offices in Indiana and Kentucky (as of 2010).
 The F.C.
 Tucker Company led numerous developments in downtown Indianapolis in the 1960s and 70's including Market Square Arena, the Hilton Indianapolis, and Merchants Plaza.
 In 2002, a Real Trends survey listed F.C.
 Tucker as the 12th largest regional brand in the United States.

 History

 The company was founded in 1918 by Frederick Caldwell (F.C.)
-Tucker, Sr. In the early years, Tucker, Sr. operated the business as a sole proprietorship, working in commercial and industrial real estate.
-In 1947, Tucker's son, Fred C. "Bud" Tucker, Jr., joined the company.
-The elder Tucker died in 1958, and Tucker, Jr. purchased the company with three other businessmen: John A. Wallace, Robert E. Houk, and Edward Joseph Boleman.
+Tucker Sr. In the early years, Tucker Sr. operated the business as a sole proprietorship, working in commercial and industrial real estate.
+In 1947, Tucker's son, Fred C. "Bud" Tucker Jr., joined the company.
+The elder Tucker died in 1958, and Tucker Jr. purchased the company with three other businessmen: John A. Wallace, Robert E. Houk, and Edward Joseph Boleman.

 The company began using its slogan, "Talk to Tucker," in the early 1960s.
 The slogan remains a part of the company's marketing strategy to the present day.
-Fred "Bud" Tucker was instrumental in pushing for development in downtown Indianapolis in the 1960s and 70's.
+Fred "Bud" Tucker was instrumental in pushing for development in downtown Indianapolis in the 1960s and 70s.
 In 1967, he persuaded local investors to finance a Hilton hotel near Monument Circle for $3.5 million.
 It was the first new hotel to be built in downtown Indianapolis in 40 years.
 One of the investors in the project was L.S.
 Ayres and Company, an Indianapolis-based department store.
 The Hilton Indianapolis was completed in 1971 and contained 430 rooms with 14,300 square feet of ballrooms and meeting rooms.

 F.C.
 Tucker and L.S.
 Ayres were also part of an investor group that sought to develop the Lincoln Hotel block.
 The $45-million project consisted of three towers (one each for office space, a hotel, and an apartment complex), an open-air plaza, and a convention center.
 This project would eventually be named "Merchants Plaza."